-You must be able to get dangerous items out of your dog’s mouth quickly and safely.
-You don’t want the chocolates you placed on the coffee table to cause a trip to the emergency vet.
-Other items like decorations and ribbons pose a choking hazard.
+It’s important to be able to get things out of your dog’s mouth quickly and safely, especially if they’ve got something they’re not supposed to.
+Teaching your dog “drop it” is a valuable command to know in terms of training, but also in terms of household dangers that they can get ahold of.
+You don’t want your dog to eat the chocolates you placed on the coffee table.
+Other items like decorations and ribbons can also pose a choking hazard.
 Chasing your dog will only encourage them to gulp faster, while teaching them to drop items on cue makes for a fast intervention.

-One of the best ways to teach “drop it” is with a game of tug-of-war.
+A game of tug-of-war with your dog is a great way to teach them “drop it.”
 Offer your dog a toy and encourage them to pick it up in their mouth.
 It helps to start with a relatively boring toy so your dog will be more likely to give it up when asked.
-After a few seconds, ask your dog to “drop it” and then hold a treat to their nose or offer them an even more exciting toy.
+After a few seconds, ask your dog to “drop it” and then hold a dog treat to their nose or offer them an even more exciting toy.
 Chances are they will drop the current toy in exchange for what you’re offering.
-Praise and give the reward when they do.
+Praise and give your dog a reward when they do.

 Once your dog understands, increase the challenge by using a more exciting tug toy and rewarding the drop with another game of tug.
 You can also teach this cue during a game of fetch.
 Simply say “drop it” right before your dog is about to drop their ball.
 Finally, you can practice exchanging toys for special treats.
 But be sure to return the toy after your dog has finished eating so they see it as a game, not a ploy to steal their stuff.

 Prevention is an even better approach to your dog grabbing things they shouldn’t.
-The “leave it” cue tells your dog that something is off-limits.
-That could be the hors d’oeuvres on the side table, a gift on the floor, or even the guests themselves.
+The “leave it” cue lets your dog know that something is off-limits.
+That could be the appetizers on the side table, a gift on the floor, or even the guests themselves.
 The more you teach your dog to generalize this cue, the more useful it becomes.

 The easiest way to teach this behavior is with a treat in your fist.
 Show your dog the treat then make a fist around it.
 Let your dog paw and sniff your hand all they want.
 Eventually, they will lose interest and back off or look away.
 As soon as they do, praise and reward them with a treat from your other hand.
 Repeat until your dog understands that ignoring your fist earns a reward.